iriusrisk/startleft/wiki/diagrams/visio/Visio.md

 custom-mapping file in order to map to OTM.

-This custom file prevails over default one, meaning that if any of the mappings appears more than once, the one from the custom mapping file will be use, instead of default mapping file one.
+This custom file prevails over default one, meaning that if any of the mappings appears more than once, the one from the custom mapping file will be used, instead of the one in the default mapping file.

 e.g:
 ```commandline